The Worst Foods to Buy at Walmart

 Great Value Thin Sliced Roast Beef

 While this roast beef has no artificial flavors and no nitrates—which are good things!—what you want to be cautious of here is the sodium.
 One slice is already 560 milligrams and most likely if you're making a sandwich, you're piling on two, three slices of the meat.
-Factoring in every other aspect of building a yummy sandwich, you might just reach that FDA-recommended max of 2,300 milligrams of sodium (per the most recent USDA dietary guidelines) in just one meal.
+Factoring in every other aspect of building a yummy sandwich, you may come close to hitting the maximum recommended 2,300 milligrams of sodium (per the most recent USDA dietary guidelines) in just one meal.

 Taking a glance at this nutrition breakdown, you're most likely thinking it's not that bad.
 But keep in mind, one serving is only four pieces.
 That's not very many potatoes, and each serving packs 500 milligrams of sodium so you won't need to eat too many of these to be downing quite a bit of the salty stuff.

 Great Value Artisan Crafted Cheeseburger

 Great Value Crème Filled Swiss Rolls Snack Cakes

-It's no secret the world is living through a rather crazy and unsettling time right now, so having some sweet treats in the kitchen is something most of us are doing.
-But this dessert option is one you're going to want to leave on the shelf.
+Having a sweet treat on hand in the kitchen is never a bad thing, but this dessert option is one you're going to want to leave on the shelf.
 While the serving size is two cakes—19 grams of added sugar is still high.
 It will be far too easy to eat this entire box by yourself in a short span of time so you're better off just skipping these.

 Be sure to check out 12 Frozen Breakfasts to Always Leave on Grocery Store Shelves for more packaged goods to steer clear of.